Yuri Slesarev

-Yuri Slesarev (born 1947) is a Russian pianist.
+Yuri Slesarev (born 1947 died 10 May 2025) was a Russian pianist.

 A graduate of Moscow Conservatory's Central Music School, he studied piano under Victor Merzhanov.
 After winning the All-Union Piano Competition in Tallinn in 1969, he took part in several international contests, winning the 1972 Montevideo Competition.
 He was active as a concert pianist through Europe and South America in subsequent years.

 Slesarev is a People's Artist of Russia, and now teaches at the Moscow Conservatory.
 His pupils have included Vitaly Pisarenko and Vyacheslav Gryaznov.